lonestarcode/education-bot/README.md

  **AI Model Lifecycle: Training and Evolution**

+The AI goes through three stages:
+- Initial Training: Learns the basics of all subjects
+- Fine-Tuning: Gets better at specific classroom needs
+- Continuous Training: Constantly improves how it interacts with students

  1. Initial Training
 	•	Purpose: Build a robust foundation by training the model on extensive K-12 subject datasets.
 	•	Location: models/initial_training/